QuadJust/ossm-3scale-wasm/README.md

 curl https://3scale-admin.{cluster wildcard url}/admin/api/services/{product id}/proxy/configs/production/latest.json?access_token={access token} | jq '.proxy_config.content.backend_authentication_value'
 ```

 The output will be the service token.
-Modify the `id` and `token` of the `spec.config.services` entry in `bookinfo/ServiceMeshExtension_bookinfo.yaml`.
+Modify the `id` and `token` of the `spec.pluginConfig.services` entry in `bookinfo/WasmPlugin_bookinfo.yaml`.
 The `id` value should be the product ID.

 #### Apply extension

 ```
-oc apply -f bookinfo/ServiceMeshExtension_bookinfo.yaml -n bookinfo
+oc apply -f bookinfo/WasmPlugin_bookinfo_bookinfo.yaml -n bookinfo
 ```

 ### Authorize an Application to Consume the API